AdobeDocs/experience-manager-65.en/help/sites-authoring/style-system.md

 * Template authors can define style classes in the content policy of components.
 * Content authors can then select these classes from a drop-down when editing the component on a page to apply the corresponding styles.

-The style class is then inserted on the decoration wrapper element of the component so that the component developer doesn't need to be concerned with handling the styles beyond providing their CSS rules.
+The style class is then inserted on the decoration wrapper element of the component so that the component developer does not need to be concerned with handling the styles beyond providing their CSS rules.

 ## Overview {#overview}